MicrosoftDocs/architecture-center/docs/solution-ideas/articles/avops-architecture-content.md

 Re-simulation, or *sensor processing*, is an open-loop test and validation system for automatic driving functions.
 It's a complex process, and there might be regulatory requirements for safety, data privacy, data versioning, and auditing.
 Re-simulation processes recorded raw data from various car sensors via a graph in the cloud.
 Re-simulation validates data processing algorithms or detects regressions.
 OEMs combine sensors in a directed acyclic graph that represents a real-world vehicle.

 Re-simulation is a large-scale  parallel compute job.
-It processes 10s or 100s of PBs of data by using tens of thousands of cores.
-It requires I/O throughput of more than 30 GBps.
+It processes tens or hundreds of PBs of data by using tens of thousands of cores.
+It requires I/O throughput of more than 30 GB/s.
 Data from multiple sensors is combined into datasets that represent a view of what the on-vehicle computer vision systems record when the vehicle navigates the real world.
 An open-loop test validates the performance of the algorithms against ground truth by using replay and scoring.
 The output is used later in the workflow for algorithm training.

 - Datasets are sourced from test fleet vehicles that collect raw sensor data (for example, camera, lidar, radar, and ultrasonic data).
 - Data volume depends on camera resolution and the number of sensors on the vehicle.